Azure/azure-sdk-for-python/sdk/servicebus/azure-servicebus/README.md

 To perform management tasks such as creating and deleting queues/topics/subscriptions, please utilize the azure-mgmt-servicebus library, available [here][servicebus_management_repository].

+Please find further examples in the [samples](./samples) directory demonstrating common Service Bus scenarios such as sending, receiving, session management and message handling.

 ### Send a message to a queue